DCCoder90/dengine/ReadMe.md

 #### N/A

 Just wanted to quickly notate that the full path in the .run/GenerateDocumentation.xml file could potentially cause issues if the project is moved between systems.
 Will need to take care of that at some point in the future.

+Before I can continue to move forward with this I have to look into event handling.
+Want to move the collision detection from Game.cpp to a collider component.